-Appropriate engagement measures (e.g. consulting, hearing, request for information) are in place for identifying HCVs with relevant stakeholders.
+Appropriate engagement measures (e.g. consulting, hearing, request for information) are in place for identifying HCVs with affected rights holders and affected and interested stakeholders..

 - Fragmentation and loss of habitats

 - Adverse effects of recreational use

 - Climate change induced changes in vegetation